 What LSAT Score Do You Need For Harvard Law?

 Although there is no “cutoff” LSAT score that you need to get into Harvard Law School, Harvard only offers admission to a small percentage of its applicants.
-Therefore, in order to gain admission to Harvard Law School, you are likely to need an LSAT score in the 170+ range.
-And LSAT score in the 170s tied with a GPA over 3.75 will make you a competitive applicant.
+Therefore, to gain admission to Harvard Law School, you will likely need an LSAT score in the 170+ range.
+An LSAT score in the 170s tied with a GPA over 3.75 will make you a competitive applicant.

 If you have LSAT and GPA numbers in this range, Harvard Law School might be an option for you.

-Putting the subject of retakers aside, let’s take a closer look at what LSAT score and GPA combination might get you in to Harvard:
+Let’s take a closer look at what LSAT score and GPA combination might get you into Harvard:

-However Harvard is serious when they say they look beyond the numbers.
-Many schools essentially auto-accept almost all applications with LSAT & GPA numbers at or above a certain range.
-On the other hand, Harvard, along with Yale, Stanford, and (to a lesser extent) other Top 6 law schools typically receive more applications with numbers within their target LSAT/GPA range than they can accept.
-This tends to make Harvard’s admissions decisions a little more difficult to predict, because they’ll look to factors beyond the numbers to choose between the over-abundance of well-qualified applicants.
+This tends to make Harvard’s admissions decisions a little more difficult to predict because they’ll look to factors beyond the numbers to choose between the over-abundance of well-qualified applicants.
 This makes Harvard what is called in the admissions game a Black Box.
-What makes the likelihood of admission to a black box school so hard to predict is that that its difficult to say exactly what a school is looking for when making decisions based on ‘soft factors.’
+The likelihood of admission to a black box school so hard to predict is that it’s difficult to say exactly what a school is looking for when making decisions based on ‘soft factors.’
 Suffice to say, impressive work experience and other unique, standout credentials will certainly be helpful when applying to schools at this level.

 If your heart is set on going to Harvard law, be sure to check out the following recommended reading to help you max out your chances of a favorable decision.